 In another study, researchers from centers in Japan and the United States consider the negative predictive value of multiparametric MRI.

-The results of a multicenter trial will examine the question of whether the protein biomarker may be measured by analyzing IsoPSA, to distinguish between cancer and high-low.
+The results of a multicenter trial will examine the question of whether the protein biomarker may be measured by IsoPSA analysis to distinguish between cancer and high-low.

 With the increasing availability of genomic tests precision medicine has become more common in the treatment of prostate cancer and in diagnostic and prognostic methods.